Odometer

 Courtesy Burlington Northern Santa Fe Railroad – 1941 photo (colorized)

-Please note that while this information provides an overview of railroads in the Cajon Pass, there may have been developments or changes in the area after my last knowledge update in January 2022.
+Please note that while this information provides an overview of railroads in the Cajon Pass.
 It’s always a good idea to check with local authorities or rail companies for the most up-to-date information on rail operations in the Cajon Pass.